Escobar constants of planar domains: Introduction

 The proof is a modification of the proof for Theorem\,\ref{regular-polygons}.
 However, as an additional obstacle we no longer have control over the lengths of the edges of the polygons.
 We also prove that we have equality $I_k(M)=\sin(\theta_1/2)$ if $k$ is \lq sufficiently large\rq.

 Finally, we generalize these considerations to curvilinear polygons.
-This is done by adapting the proof of Theorem \ref{intro-polygon} in order to find a suitable family of $k$-tuples near the corner with smallest angle.
+This is done by adapting the proof of Theorem \ref{intro-polygon} in order to find a suitable family of $k$-tuples near the vertix with smallest angle.

 \begin{theorem}[\textbf{Curvilinear Polygons}] Let $M\subset\R^2$ be a curvilinear $n$-gon with at least one interior angle $<\pi$.
-Order the interior angles of $M$ in an increasing order Then we have the inequality \end{theorem}
+Order the interior angles of $M$ in an increasing order Then we have the inequality {for all $k\ge3$.} \end{theorem}

-Note that this study is not restricted to the bounded domains.
-Namely one can study unbounded domains as well, e.g. the complement of a bounded domain in $\R^2$.
-In particular, the higher Escobar constants detect the concavity and the convexity of a planar domain.
-We refer to Sections\,\ref{sec-ik} and \ref{sec-boundsr2} for more discussion.